hacks-guide/Guide-WiiU/docs/user-guide/getting-started.md

 - Yoshi’s Island DS
 - Yoshi’s Touch & Go

-Currently Brain Age is the cheapest title for 6.99 USD.
+Currently, Brain Age is the cheapest title for 6.99 USD.